Ghost symmetry of the discrete KP hierarchy: Introduction

-\section{\S 1.\ \ Introduction}
+\section{Introduction}

-The discrete KP(dKP) hierarchy is an interesting object in the research of the integrable system\cite{Kupershimidt,Chaos,Iliev}.
+The discrete KP(dKP) hierarchy is an interesting object in the research of integrable systems \cite{Kupershimidt,Chaos,Iliev}.
 The discrete KP-hierarchy can be viewed as the classical KP-hierarchy \cite{DKJM,dickeybook} with the continuous derivative $\frac{\d}{\d x}$ replaced formally by the discrete derivative $\Delta$ whose action on function $f(n)$ as

 The Hamiltonian structures and tau function for the discrete KP hierarchy was introduced in (\cite{Kupershimidt}-\cite{Iliev}).
 In \cite{LiuS}, the determinant representation of the gauge transformation for the discrete KP hierarchy was introduced.
-Sato Backlund transformation, additional symmtries and ASvM formula for the discrete KP hierarchy was considered in \cite{LiuS2}.
-The fermionic approach to Darboux transformations was considered in \cite{Willox} for the 1-component KP hierarchy and showed that any solution of the associated (adjoint) linear problems can always be expressed as a superposition of KP (adjoint) wave functions.
-It is shown how Darboux and binary Darboux transformations for a nonautonomous discrete KP equation can be obtained from fermion analysis in \cite{WilloxJMP}.
+The Sato Backlund transformation, additional symmtries and ASvM formula for the discrete KP hierarchy was considered in \cite{LiuS2}.
+The fermionic approach to Darboux transformations was considered in \cite{Willox} for the 1-component KP hierarchy and showed that any solution of the associated (adjoint) linear problems can always be expressed as a superposition of wave functions.
+It is shown how the Darboux and binary Darboux transformations for a nonautonomous discrete KP equation can be obtained from fermion analysis in \cite{WilloxJMP}.

 More recently, the extended discrete KP hierarchy and the algebraic structures of the non-isospectral flows of the discrete KP hierarchy were investigated in \cite{YaoY}.
+The extended flow in \cite{YaoY} which is quite related to ghost symmetry inspired us to use the so-called ghost symmetry to derive some new results including the spectral representation of the Baker-Akhiezer function and adjoint Baker-Akhiezer function in this paper.
 After discretization, many important integrable properties are inherited by the discrete KP hierarchy from the KP hierarchy(\cite{SunXL}, \cite{adlerCMP},\cite{Dickey}).
-For example: the existence of tau function, hamiltonian structure of the discrete KP hierarchy and the close relationship between tau function of the discrete KP hierarchy and the one of the KP hierarchy \cite{Iliev}.
-It is also interesting to further explore the new facts to show the difference between the discrete KP hierarchy and the KP hierarchy from the point of view of symmetry.
+For example: these include the existence of tau function, hamiltonian structure of the discrete KP hierarchy and the close relationship between tau function of the discrete KP hierarchy and the one of the KP hierarchy \cite{Iliev}.
+It is also interesting to further explore the new facts to show the difference between the discrete KP hierarchy and the KP hierarchy from the point of view of symmetries.